dbannier/care_labels_parsing/README.md

 * src
   * process_labels : python file with all the processing functions.
   * models: python file containing the pydantic models.
 * tests : contains unit test functions.
-It can be tested by installing pylint and running `pylint /src`
+It can be tested by installing pytest and running `pytest` from the terminal.